A Mexico Beach Trip Packing List for Carry-On Only Travelers

 • Sunscreen

-• Bug spray, I used to live by the Deet-filled Ben’s 3.4oz bottle, but recently (finally!) found a chemical-free option that actually works called Kinfield.
+• Bug spray, I used to be a Deet-die hard but (finally!) found a natrual option that actually works called Kinfield.
 Plus, it smells nice!

 • Makeup, and keep it simple.